 RAID allows the grouping hard drives to increase data access speed and boost fault tolerance.

-Despite that most motherboard will come with RAID Support, you should be keen to ensure the feature is available in your new motherboard.
+Despite that most motherboard will come with RAID Support, you should be keen to ensure the feature is available on your new motherboard.

 While scouting a great gaming motherboard, consider the above critical and performance.
 Also, remember to consider on-board features such as video and audio integration features.